Pediatric Dentist In Delhi

-If a tooth becomes infected and needs to be extracted, your Dentist will recommend inserting a space maintainer because the guide to hold the space for a permanent successor (baby tooth) is lost.
+If a baby tooth becomes infected and needs to be extracted before time, your paediatric dentist in Delhi / wherever you stay will recommend inserting a space maintainer because it will guide and hold the space for a permanent successors.
 If space is not preserved, other teeth may drift, causing difficult-to-treat crowding, or other problems when permanent teeth come in.

-Neglect of primary teeth can result in a number of problems.
+Neglect of primary teeth by not visiting your paediatric dentist in Delhi regularly can result in a number of problems.
 It has been found that children who experienced tooth decay in their baby teeth, had a greater risk of developing tooth decay in their permanent teeth, than children who maintained healthy primary teeth.

 Proper hygiene through brushing, flossing and professional cleaning of baby teeth is essential for the development of healthy permanent teeth, as decay can happen at any age.
+On visiting your paediatric dentist in Delhi / wherever you stay proper counselling will be given to the parents on home regime methods along with professional tips to keep your child’s baby teeth healthy and prevent them from, falling before time.
 That’s why starting infants off with good oral care can help protect their teeth for decades to come.

 The key is to start positive habits at an early age.
 The most important aspect of taking care of your child’s baby teeth is the example you help to set.